 Analysis of Performance

-- Note that while the graph separates “Commercial” and “Residential” use, this is based on how utility rate codes are defined.
-As a result, some residential water uses, like HOA common space irrigation use, are reflected in the “Commercial” data series because these accounts are classified as commercial accounts, not residential.
+- Note that use categories (commercial and residential) are based on utility rate codes.
+As a result, some residential water uses, like HOA common space irrigation use, are reflected in the “Commercial” data series.

 Why Is This Important?